MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 In this example, `Iteration` is the navigation property name and `IterationPath` corresponds to the full path for the iteration.
 To use another entity as a filter, put the navigation property followed by a slash followed by the name of the field to filter on.

-And, here is the full OData query:
+And, here's the full OData query:

 > [!div class="tabbedCodeSnippets"]
 > ```OData
 > https://analytics.dev.azure.com/{OrganizationName}/{ProjectName}/_odata/{version}/WorkItems?$filter=Iteration/IterationPath eq 'Project Name\Iteration 1'
 > ```

-Here is another example that requests the top 5 work items under the *Fabrikam Fiber\Service Delivery\Voice* Area Path are returned.
+Here's another example that requests the top five work items under the *Fabrikam Fiber\Service Delivery\Voice* Area Path are returned.

 > [!div class="tabbedCodeSnippets"]
 > ``` OData